If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Minimize the use of external scripts and fonts whenever possible.

-The Same rule applies to the scripts used for external ads which are diluting your SEO efforts.
-Ads are important for earning money but don’t let them rule your page speed, SEO and spoil user experience.
+The same rule applies to the scripts used for external ads, which are diluting your SEO efforts.
+Ads are important for earning money but don’t let them rule your page speed, SEO, and spoil the user experience.
 The malicious codes in your ads or external scripts may also hurt your SEO.

 I have briefed about it earlier but now take an example to understand it.